Home Guides How to Find the Best Card Shop Nea… How to Sell Your Cards to a Local Shop (and …

 When Selling to a Shop Makes Sense

-Not every situation calls for a shop sale.
 Shops win on speed, convenience, and bulk.
 Selling one $400 card?
-You'll net more on eBay or COMC.
+You'll net more on eBay.
 Selling a 5,000-card collection you inherited and want gone this week?
 A shop is by far the best option.
-Selling a mid-sized lot with a mix of bulk, mid-range singles, and a few hits?
-Shops are competitive, especially if you value your time.
+The decision comes down to time vs. money.

-Before You Go: Preparation Matters
+Preparation Matters

 Call Ahead

-Before hauling a collection across town, call the shop and ask if they're currently buying.
-Some shops only buy certain categories (sports only, TCG only, vintage only).
+Call the shop and ask if they're currently buying.
+Some only buy certain categories.
 Some buy by appointment.
-Some are cash-strapped and not taking large buys this week.
-A two-minute phone call saves you an afternoon.
+Give them an idea of what you have.
+A two-minute call saves an afternoon.

-What the Shop Will Actually Pay
+What the Shop Will Pay

 Cash vs. Store Credit

-Almost every shop will offer two prices: cash and store credit.
 Credit is typically 25–50% higher than the cash offer.
-If you're an active collector who's going to spend the money at that shop anyway, credit is the better deal by far.
-If you just want cash out, take the cash and don't feel bad about it.
+If you're an active collector who'll spend the money at that shop anyway, credit is the better deal.
+Don't let a shop pressure you toward credit if cash is what you need.

-Negotiating the Offer
+Negotiating

-Get Multiple Offers on Larger Collections
+Get Multiple Offers

-For any collection worth more than a few hundred dollars, get offers from at least two or three shops before selling.
-Shops vary wildly in what they'll pay — one might be deep in modern basketball and uninterested in your vintage baseball, while another specializes in your exact category.
+For collections worth more than a few hundred dollars, get offers from at least two or three shops.
 Offers can differ by 30–50% on the same cards.
+Use our directory to find multiple shops in your area.

 Red Flags When Selling